-“Well Emily, we’re down to the last leaf.” he said holding up a very brittle oak leaf.
+“Well Emily, we’re down to the last leaf,” he says holding up a very brittle oak leaf.
 “This was probably her first leaf, maybe from when she was a kid.
 We need to find someplace special.”

 We come across several promising spots, an old stump, a small patch of wildflowers, a bed of pine needles, and a peculiarly twisted maple, but none seem exactly perfect.
 At one point Dad mentions putting it in the stream that runs beside the trail, but that doesn’t quite fit either.
-Rounding a bend in the trail we enter the dells, soon we will have to turn back.
-This part of the trail runs between moss covered sandstone cliffs.
+Rounding a bend in the trail we enter the dells, we’ll soon have to turn back.
+This part of the trail runs between sandstone cliffs.
 Damp, dark, and musty this section is different than the rest of the trail.
-At the end of the dells are ladders which continue the trail but will be the end of the line for us.
+At the end of the dells are ladders which continue the trail but will it be the end of the line for us.
 Along the dells were various cul-de-sacs with fantastic names like “Devil’s Punchbowl” and “Giant’s Bathtub”.
-In one particular nameless cul-de-sac there is a shelf like area worn into the rock.
-It was the place where Mom’s family always stopped at to pose for a family picture.
-We called it the “caves” even though the only cave like feature was a hole that kids could go through.
+In one particular nameless cul-de-sac, there is a shelf like space worn into the sandstone.
+It was the place where Mom’s family always stopped to capture a family photo.
+We called it the “caves” even though the only cave-like feature was a hole that kids could go through.

-Standing in front of the caves the pictures in Mom’s albums come to mind.
+The “sitting in the caves” photos in Mom’s albums tumble through my mind.
 All similar yet marking the passing of time, children growing up, new faces as spouses make their first hike and the smaller faces of grandchildren.
 Looking at the caves I can almost see them jostling around, getting set for another picture, another year.
 This is the perfect spot for the last leaf.